plausible/docs/docs/integration-guides.md

 If you'd like to count users on your Android and/or iOS mobile apps, you can use our events API to record views and custom events.
 [Learn more here](events-api.md)

-## NPM package
+## npm package

-[NPM package](https://www.npmjs.com/package/plausible-tracker): Frontend library to interact with Plausible.
-Same features as the official script, but as an NPM module.
+[npm package](https://www.npmjs.com/package/plausible-tracker): Frontend library to interact with Plausible.
+Same features as the official script, but as an npm module.
 Works with React.
 Built and maintained by [Gustavo Maronato](https://github.com/plausible/plausible-tracker).

 ## Neos CMS